ilaborie/blog/src/pages/akka-http-stream-integration/index.md

 ![tcp-http](./tcp-http.gif)

 The third and the last reason I found was, although plugging in `Flow` is not possible, but plugging in `Source` is possible as described [here in the official doc](https://doc.akka.io/docs/akka-http/current/routing-dsl/source-streaming-support.html#source-streaming).
-So there are ways to control the throughput of your stream **in a single HTTP request/response roundtrip**, as long as it is implemented as `Source` not `Flow`.
+So there are ways to control the throughput of your stream **in a single HTTP request/response roundtrip**, as long as we implement `Source` not `Flow`.

 ![source-streaming](./source-streaming.gif)

 Here I've covered my findings about Akka HTTP and Akka Stream integration.
-Hope this is useful for people who were thinking about similar integration ideas like mine, and also let me know if anyone finds what I was missing to discuss in the article.
+Hope this is useful for people who were thinking about similar integration ideas like mine.
+Also let me know if anyone finds what I was missing to discuss in the article.